Andrewnonos/SimpleGameSnake/README.md

 # SimpleGameSnake PvP
 The game graphics must include only symbols from Unicode.
 My goal is to create short and clear code for this game.

-There is a lot of undone parts of the code but I'm trying to make something new.
-When there won't be any idea, then I'll start to make my code understandable.
+There are two persons each of them has one snake ("0") in control.

+ Victory conditions are:
+    1) Player earned 250 points by eating fruits ("F");
+    2) Opponent's snake died from hitting the wall ("#") or from hitting player's tail ("o").